Sohxn/Sohxn/README.md

 # About Me:
-Hi, I'm Sohan.<br>I am an undergrad CS student at Kalinga Institute of Industrial Technology, BBSR.
+Hi, I'm Sohan.<br>I am a CS and Systems Engg grad.
 I love to work on a wide range of web apps.
-Also I am a 3D artist and love integrating 3D models in websites.
-Recently I have started working on various projects in the field of Machine learning
+I am also am a 3D artist and love working with 3D models in websites and apps.
 <br/>
 I use Arch btw